Collins7-7/Wera-frontEnd/README.md

 Open a browser and go to http://localhost:3000.

-Usage
+**Usage**
-Registering and Logging In
+*Registering and Logging In*
 1. Register with an email, username, and password.
 2. Upon registration, you will be automatically logged into the platform.

-Creating Projects
+*Creating Projects*

 1. Click on Create Project to start a new project.
 2. Use the Search Bar to quickly locate a specific project among the ones you've created.

-Inviting Collaborators
+*Inviting Collaborators*

 1. Open a specific project, then use the Email Invitation feature to invite other developers to collaborate.
 2. Invited developers can join the project upon accepting the invitation.

-Managing Tasks
+*Managing Tasks*
 1. Inside the project page, create tasks and assign them to team members.
 2. Update the task status as work progresses, and leave comments on tasks as needed.

-Real-Time Communication
+*Real-Time Communication*
-Use the Chatbox within each project for real-time communication with team members.
+- Use the Chatbox within each project for real-time communication with team members.
-Collaborators can also leave Comments on specific tasks for detailed discussions.
+- Collaborators can also leave Comments on specific tasks for detailed discussions.

+**Future Enhancements**
+- *Enhanced Notifications*: Integrate in-app and email notifications for task updates and messages.
+- *Project Timeline View*: Visualize tasks and their statuses in a timeline or Gantt chart format.
+- *Advanced Task Filters*: Add filtering options for tasks by status, due dates, and assignees.

 **Contributing**
 We welcome contributions!
 To get started:

 **Fork the repository.**
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Submit a pull request for review.
+- Submit a pull request for review.
 For major changes, please open an issue to discuss your ideas first.

 **License**